Karin Burger: Early life and family

 Burger was born and raised in South Africa.
 Her family home is in Vredendal, Western Cape.
 She is daughter of Alma and Gerrit Burger.
 She has a sister, Almarie, and a brother Gerrit Junior.
 Burger started playing netball aged 6.
 In her youth, she greatly admired Irene van Dyk and Leana de Bruin.
 At aged 18, she made the decision to move to Wellington, New Zealand to pursue a netball career.

-Playing career
+Club career

 Naenae Collegians United

 Burger began her New Zealand netball career with Naenae Collegians United in Lower Hutt.
 She played for NNCU in Hutt Valley club netball competitions.
 While playing for Central Pulse, Burger continued to coach and mentor at NNCU.

 Central Zone

 In 2016 and 2017, Burger played for Central Zone in the Beko Netball League.
 Her team mates included Tiana Metuarau and Kimiora Poi.
 In 2016 she was a member of the Central Zone team that finished the season as runners up to Netball South.
 She was subsequently named the 2016 Beko Netball League Player of the Year.
 In 2017 she was a member of the Central Zone team that won the title.
 In the grand final they defeated Hellers Netball Mainland 43–41 and Burger was named player of the match.